renpy/renpy/sphinx/source/config.rst

     config.show is used to show a new image.
 This should have the same signature as renpy.scene.

+.. var:: config.screenshot_callback = ...

+    A function that is called when a screenshot is taken.
+The function is called with a single parameter, the full filename the screenshot was saved as.

 .. var:: config.screenshot_crop = None

     If not None, this should be a (`x`, `y`, `height`, `width`)